CyclotronResearchCentre/BIDS_AgingData/README.md

 - if we got one step further back, should we share the warped quantitative maps **before** the tissue-weighted smoothing ?
 This could allow exploring other smoothing options and/or study the effect of any specific smoothing approach on the results.
   :arrow_forward: I would vote for this, even if these are not part the data used in the paper.
 See [issue #3](https://github.com/CyclotronResearchCentre/BIDS_AgingData/issues/3).

+---

+## Dealing with things in November 2025

+Got the not-yet-smoothed data, placed in the `MPM_Processing` folder.

+Now need to arrange the data in various derivatives folders:

+- `SPM12_dartel` :arrow_forward: images that have been warped but NOT smoothed yet + the warps
+- `SPM12_TWsmooth` :arrow_forward: the tissue-weighted smoothed images
+- `SPM12_preproc` :arrow_forward: the tissue probability maps in subject space